'Finding Peace in a Frantic World' | The 8-Week Course for Adults

 This programme works in a wide variety of contexts.
 For many organisations the Peace in a Frantic World course is the programme they choose to offer their staff, students or teams because it is a highly credible course whilst also being accessible in terms of the time commitment it requires of participants.

-I deliver PFW as an open course for members of the public, for organisations and teams and also for student groups at universities.
-For school teachers I recommend the .b Foundations course which is designed specifically for schools.
+I deliver FW as an open course for members of the public, for organisations and teams and also for student groups at universities.
+For school staff I recommend the .b Foundations course which is designed specifically for those working in education.

 How does it work?